Back to all posts

 For those whose back pain is tied to general stress or muscle fatigue rather than a specific injury, a Swedish massage is a fantastic option.
 This technique uses long, flowing strokes, gentle kneading, and circular movements to relax the entire body.
 While it’s gentler than deep tissue, it’s incredibly effective at improving circulation and easing muscle tension.
 Better blood flow helps deliver oxygen and nutrients to sore muscles, speeding up recovery.
 A Swedish massage is perfect for melting away stress, which is often a major contributor to lower back tightness, leaving you feeling both physically and mentally refreshed.

-Trigger Point: To Target Specific Knots
+Trigger Point to Target Specific Knots

 Have you ever felt a tight, specific spot in your back that, when pressed, sends a jolt of pain elsewhere?
 That’s a trigger point.
 Trigger point therapy is a highly focused technique designed to locate and release these hyper-irritable knots.
 Your therapist will apply direct, sustained pressure to the trigger point until the muscle releases.
 This can be intense, but it’s incredibly effective for alleviating the radiating pain that these knots often cause.
 By deactivating the trigger point, this method can resolve not just the local soreness but also the referred pain in other parts of your back and body.